brookekelseyryan/kindle-to-notion/README.md

-# 📘 Kindle to Notion 2.0
+# 📘 Kindle to Notion ~ Pretty Sync 💖
 ### Seamlessly transfer your Kindle highlights to a Notion Database, now in Readwise formatting style & with high-quality book covers!
 _a fork of [kindle-to-notion](https://github.com/arkalim/kindle-to-notion)_